oc-rs/understandingreligion/understandingreligion/content/m/contribute.md

 # Payment

-I’m afraid we cannot pay for any work that you submit or offer - the site does not generate any income and is produced on a volunteer basis.
+Unfortunately we cannot pay for any work that you submit or offer - the site does not generate any income and is produced on a volunteer basis.

 # Getting in touch